Robert P. Espigh, of McVeytown, peacefully passed into his Father’s loving arms, Thursday, January 28, 2021, at the age of 91.

 Memorial contributions in Bob’s memory may be made to a charity of one’s choice.

-in memory of Robert P. Espigh, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Robert P. Espigh, please visit our floral store.